divisora/divisora-installer/README.md

     - Create support for multiple nodes
     - Add SSL support to NOVNC and between NOVNC and VNC server
     - Make it not run as root
+    - Switch the traffic path to be Core -> Node and not Node -> Core.
+Maybe support both way?
 - Web / Core
     - Create health 'window' on the login page.
 Traffic direction must be set first.
     - Token-based login (maybe through FreeIPA?)